Arpen Group was the architect for the building, which was completed in 1971.

 65 East Scott is the second-newest rental building north of Division St in the Gold Coast.
 It’s one of only a handful of apartment buildings in an area that has seen no new rental construction since 1972.

-The apartments are carpeted.
-All-electric kitchens include built-in microwaves and dishwashers in 1-bedroom and larger units.
+All-electric kitchens have varied finishes and include built-in microwaves and dishwashers in 1-bedroom and larger units.

 Apartments have good closet space and functional layouts.
 Two-bedroom plans have the split-bedroom layout preferred by roommates and people who work from home.